88 Online Therapy Tips (Get Better Results and Save Money)

 57. Be honest with your therapist when you can’t do your homework.

-There’s no reason not to tell your therapist that you didn’t do your homework—they can’t send you to the principal’s office.
-Exploring why you might be avoiding something is an important part of therapy.
+There’s no reason not to tell your therapist that you didn’t do your homework—they can’t send you to the principal’s office, after all.
+And exploring why you might be avoiding something is an important part of therapy.
 The insights you gain can help you do what you couldn’t do before.

 58. Apply yourself in between sessions, but don’t over-apply yourself.

 One way to sabotage yourself in therapy is to never apply what you’re learning.
 Another way is to therapize your life to the extent that everything becomes overly serious—and exhausting.
-Go deep where it’s important, but let yourself keep it light where you can so you don’t burn out.
+Go deep where it’s important to go deep, but let yourself keep it light where you can so you don’t burn out.

 59. Maintain a sense of humor even when the work you’re doing is serious.